BigPolarBear1/factorization_v3/README.md

 pypy3 QSv3_050.py -base 6000 -keysize 200

 Added another round of refactoring.
 The approach I've settled now on is to get rid of as much code as possible.
 Since this seems to be the most important thing and then precompute as much as possible also.
 I'll do some more big changes tomorrow.
-I also figured out we can just use the coefficient on the other side of the congruence to sieve in the negative direction.. that should hopefully double the amount of smooths.
 Then the sieve row and simd function... we need to chunk that part, so it doesn't have to construct a huge sieve row each time... and we can precompute the chunks.
 And when all of that is done... the real optimizing begins... we need to use memory views, get rid of all the python abstraction, debug the generated C code.
 I want to move all of the heavy computational burden to before the main loop...
 I also need to optimize constructing the iN map at the start of the algo... that needs to use numpy arrays to save memory.